4NONYM4U5/CTF-Writeups/csictf/Readme.md

 ```
 ### Analysis

+This is the decompilation code of the binary. <br>
 The main takes 1024 bytes of stdin and calls login with our input.
 ```C
 int main(int argc, const char **argv, const char **envp)